Jekabz/someNotes/JAVA.md

 * `user` is reference to object which contains string "user"
 * reference variables store adress to the object

+###### PRIMITIVE TYPES

+* A primitive-type variable can store exactly one value of its declared type at a time
+* Primitive-type instance variables are initialized by default.
+Variables of types byt e, char, short, int, long , float and double are initialized to 0 .
+Variables of type boolean are initialized to false

+###### REFERENCE TYPES

+* All nonprimitive objects, like classes
+* Reference-type variables store the location of an object in the comput- er’s memory.
+Such variables refer to objects in the program.
+The object that’s referenced may contain many instance variables and methods
+* A reference to an object is required to invoke an object’s instance methods.
+A primitive-type variable does not refer to an object and therefore cannot be used to invoke a method.

 ###### JAVA POINTERS

 * Java has pointers in form of references, they store memory adress of object